 This is a simple thing but can, in fact, turn to out to be rather helpful.
 When you are working with the clients for the very first time, you must request for an outline approval step.
 This can be especially helpful if is a rather large project.
 In simpler words, you can ask the clients for feedback of the plan that you have before you jump straight from getting the assignment and then submitting the final draft.
 This can, in fact, help you to save a lot of time and effort.
 This would also help you to practice so as to organize your thoughts.

 4. Ask Questions but Do Not Seem Helpless

 At times, the clients do not provide with proper information or style guide and you must always ask for it.
 Also, make sure to ask any questions that have not been answered by the client.
 It could be anything right from the content of the article to the style of it.
 But, always ensure that you are asking questions that make sense and not something which could undoubtedly be understood easily.
 This is because looking helpless is a big turnoff and the clients might not come back.
 At first, try to figure out the problem on your own and if you feel that it is really important then go ahead and ask the client about it.

 5. Understanding the Fact That the Clients Have Their Own Pace

 It is important to understand that the clients have their own pace.
 With some of them, your work would be published right after a few days while for the others, it might take weeks.
 Nothing is actually in the hands of the clients.
-It might be an internal strife that is causing the delay in the publication of the post or it might be something else.
+It might be internal strife that is causing the delay in the publication of the post or it might be something else.
 Whatever it is, you must never badger the client about publishing your work as you would just end up increasing their problems.
 Getting your payment on time should just be your main concern after the work has been finished and nothing else.

-Other than this, you could ask for referrals and keep ion submitting good work in order to get the first-time freelance clients keep coming back for more.
+Other than this, you could ask for referrals and keep ion submitting good work in order to get the first-time freelance clients to keep coming back for more.